 Exercise supports metabolism by building lean muscle and burning fat.
 To treat this condition, we need to exercise on a daily basis.

 We can try some simple forms of exercise and physical activity such as walking for half an hour.
 Another good option is to stretch at home or practice yoga.
-Try burst training which some say it is better than the usual cardio.
+Try burst training which some say is better than the usual cardio.

 Also, it is recommended to do strength training with machines or free weights to maintain and build muscle, and that supports balanced sugar metabolism and blood sugar.

 To improve insulin sensitivity we can take 200 micrograms of this supplement 3 times on a daily basis along with our main meals.

 According to certain studies, it can improve substantial reductions in hyperinsulinemia and hyperglycemia, glycemic control, reduce triglyceride levels, reduce cholesterol and reduce the need for hypoglycemic medication.
 Still, we should consult with a doctor before taking any supplement on our own.

 Cinnamon can improve the sensitivity to insulin and reduce blood sugar levels.